MicrosoftDocs/learn/learn-pr/azure-fundamentals/azure-networking-fundamentals/includes/introduction.md

 After completing this module, you'll be able to:

 - Describe the core networking resources that are available in Azure.
-- Describe the benefits and usage of Azure Virtual Networks, Azure VPN Gateway, and Azure ExpressRoute.
+- Describe the benefits and usage of Azure Virtual Network, Azure VPN Gateway, and Azure ExpressRoute.

 ## Prerequisites